gluster/redant/README.md

 common: consists of the libs and ops that will help in running the test cases and the mixin class.<br>
-tests: holds the test cases as performace and functional tests and includes parent test.
+tests: holds the test cases as performace and functional tests and includes abstract test.
 Add any new test cases here.<br>

 ## Set up